 People & culture:

 The men's attire is called "Gho", while "Kira" is the attire of women.
 However, the Nepalese origin people wear "Gho" and "Kira" only when visiting offices.
-Jewelries are mostly made from pearls, corals turquoise, and agate set in well-crafted gold and silver.
+Jewelry is mostly made from pearls, corals turquoise, and agate set in well-crafted gold and silver.

 Art and Craft:

-The Bhutanese people have a strong sense of aesthetics, art, craft and architecture.
-Primarily, Bhutan's art and craft is broadly influenced by the Tibetan art and craft.
-Dzongs, chortens and monasteries can be seen everywhere.
-Some of the Lhakhangs and Gompas are even made on high peaks.
-Basically, chortens are constructed in memory of an eminent lama or to ward off evil spirit.
-These structures are beautifully decorated inside and outside with woodcarvings and paintings in a riot of colours and patterns.
+The Bhutanese people have a strong sense of aesthetics, art, craft, and architecture.
+Primarily, Bhutan's art and craft are broadly influenced by Tibetan art and craft.
+Dzongs, chortens, and monasteries can be seen everywhere.
+Some of the Lhakhang and Gompas are even made on high peaks.
+Basically, chortens are constructed in memory of an eminent lama or to ward off evil spirits.
+These structures are beautifully decorated inside and outside with woodcarvings and paintings in a riot of colors and patterns.

 Flora and Fauna:

-Bhutan is best known for her richness in flora and fauna.
+Bhutan is best known for its richness in flora and fauna.
 The journey to Bhutan offers one the unique opportunity for being familiar with scenic beauty.
 There is no doubt that Bhutan is a storehouse of biodiversity.
-The Druk Kingdom is not only home to beautiful flowers and plants such as Rhododendron, Junipers, Magnolias, Orchids, Gentians, Daphne and the rear Blue Poppy and other some rare medicinal herbs and exotic mushrooms but also faunal diversity.
+The Druk Kingdom is not only home to beautiful flowers and plants such as Rhododendron, Junipers, Magnolias, Orchids, Gentians, Daphne, and the rear Blue Poppy and others rare medicinal herbs and exotic mushrooms but also faunal diversity.